hasura/graphql-engine/docs/graphql/manual/api-reference/graphql-api/mutation.rst

      - false
      - deleteAtPathArgExp_
      - Element at path to be deleted in the value of JSONB columns in the table
-   * - mutation-response
-     - true
-     - MutationResponse_
-     - Object to be returned after mutation succeeds

 **E.g. UPDATE BY PK**: